openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 ```

-The second example shows the combined capabilities of DKMO for dealing with multiple driver containers and artifacts.
-On the other side DKMO can also be used in a minimalistic form where we only deploy a simple kmod.
+The second example shows the combined capabilities of SROv2 for dealing with multiple driver containers and artifacts.
+On the other side SROv2 can also be used in a minimalistic form where we only deploy a simple kmod.
 The example CR above would create only one DriverContainer from the git repository provided.
 For each kernel module one would provide one CR with the needed information.

 #### Example CR for a hardware vendor (all settings) #2